-3 2 CFR §200.332(a)(5), Uniform Guidance.
+3 2 CFR § 200.332(a)(5), Uniform Guidance.

-4 SLFRF Treasury Compliance and Reporting Guidance, (June 10, 2022), p.12.
+4 SLFRF Compliance and Reporting Guidance (September 2022), p.22.

-5 See §200.339 Uniform Guidance for further information.
+5 See 2 CFR § 200.339 Uniform Guidance for further information.

-6 Subpart E of 2 CFR 200; as well as 48 CFR §31.2 for private entities.
+6 Subpart E of 2 CFR 200; as well as 48 CFR § 31.2 (relating to private entities).

-7 GigReady Program Procedures (pgs.
-4-6); LEAD program procedures (pgs.
-2-4); MBPS Program Procedures, (pgs.

-^{2-4).} Program procedures are located at broadband.wv.gov.
-Error!
-Hyperlink reference not valid.
+7 See GigReady Program Procedures; LEAD program procedures; and MBPS Program Procedures, as applicable.
+Program procedures are located at broadband.wv.gov.

 - 8. For the GigReady and MBPS programs, tower costs, Including the construction of new towers (where required infrastructure does not exist) and costs involved with structural changes to existing towers; - 9.
 Other upfront costs: Includes any other upfront costs not covered in other categories, such as site preparation, permits, required licenses, sales tax applicable to new equipment purchases, shipping and warehousing expenses, and miscellaneous minor material; and - 10.
-Long-term leases, defined as leases for a duration longer than 1 year, of facilities required to provide broadband service on the proposed project.
+Long-term leases, defined as leases for a duration longer than 1 year, of facilities required to provide broadband service on the proposed project. - 11.
+With written approval, costs incurred after March 15, 2021, but prior to an ISP receiving an award are reimbursable to the extent that they would have been allowable if incurred after the date of the federal award or subaward (for example, if an ISP purchased fiber or other broadband equipment in advance of being awarded a subaward or contract).